Ginger Water- A Boon Or A Bane For Your Body

 Ginger has an abundance of vitamins and antioxidants that keeps your skin healthy.
 It improves blood circulation, works as a blood purifier, and brings out the natural glow to the skin.
 As an anti-inflammatory spice, ginger can prevent breakouts of the skin.
 Antifungal and antibacterial components of ginger water kill the bacteria.
 It also helps in reducing the free radicals of the body that are responsible for aging.

-With the combination of lemon, ginger water becomes even more effective and can remove dark spots and blackheads.
+The combination of lemon, ginger water becomes even more effective and can remove dark spots and blackheads.
 Regular consumption of ginger and lemon water may do wonders and give you the skin you have always been dreaming of!

 14. Improves The Hair Health